Fujifilm Logo

 1992 – 2006

-This year we have improved the previous version: enlarged the letters to coincide in size with the character on the left.
+This year, we perfected the previous version by enlarging the letters to match the size of the hieroglyph on the left.

 2006 – today

-The developers revised the old logo and created an original symbiosis.
-They took the name written in uppercase font as a basis, and in the word Fuji replaced the dot above the “i” with a beveled rectangle.
-Now the letter looks like a movie clapperboard.
-This version is maximally balanced in shape and color.
+Developers revisited the old logo and created an original symbiosis.
+They took the name, written in lowercase, and replaced the dot over “i” in the word “Fuji” with a slanted rectangle.
+Now, the letter resembles a movie clapboard.
+This version is maximally balanced in form and color.

 Font and Colors

-The distinctive mark of the legendary manufacturer of video and photographic equipment has always contained the full name.
-Sometimes it was single, and sometimes it was accompanied by a complex corporate icon.
-The current version is just a simplified symbiosis of text and graphics.
-It was approved in 2006 with the Fujifilm lettering with a double I. The letter is made up of two fragments – red and black.
-The first is at the top and has the form of a notched and pointed element.
-The second is located at the bottom and resembles a vertical rectangle in the configuration.
-The “F” has a triangular protrusion, which, according to the idea, divided the previous letter into two parts.
+The distinctive mark of the legendary video and photography equipment manufacturer always contained the full name.
+Sometimes, it was solitary, and sometimes, it was accompanied by a complex corporate icon.
+The current version is a simplified symbiosis of text and graphics.
+In 2006, the inscription “Fujifilm” with a double letter “I” was approved.
+The letter consists of two fragments, red and black.
+The first is at the top and looks like a serrated and pointed element.
+The second is located at the bottom and, in configuration, resembles a vertical rectangle.
+The letter “F” has a triangular protrusion that, by design, divides the previous letter into two parts.

-In the previous version of the logo, the designers used the custom typeface Fuji Sans – a beautiful bold sans serif typeface.
-The current emblem contains updated streamlined letters.
-They are more elongated, rounded, balanced, without sharp transitions.
-The only sharp detail is the protrusion on the leg “F,” as well as the angle at the adjacent “I.” The color palette consists of black and crimson red on a white background.
+In the previous version of the logo, designers used the custom Fuji Sans, a beautiful, bold sans serif.
+The current emblem contains updated, streamlined letters.
+They became more elongated, rounded, and balanced, with no sharp transitions.
+The only sharp detail is the protrusion on the leg of “F” and the angle at the adjacent “I.” The color palette consists of black and raspberry red on a white background.